7.1.1 Criteria and Referral to Children's Centre

 Whether it takes place at the Children's Centre or the family home at the first meeting the worker needs to confirm again that the family do want to work with the CC staff and to clarify what support the parent is requesting.
 From this information an initial plan can be drawn up with the family detailing what is expected of each other. i.e. what the support worker can reasonably do and what the family can do. (see Family Support Plan Form) The work should always proceed with the aim of involving the family in decisions and empowering the parents to gain confidence and to be independent rather than creating dependency.

-It is however, important to check out with the parent or carer who else is giving support to the family.
+It is important to check out with the parent or carer who else is giving support to the family.
 It is important to inform other agencies that you are working with the family to ensure that support is co-ordinated and not duplicated.
-However, you need to get the family's consent before approaching other agencies who may be involved with the family to share or seek further information and where completion of a CAF is considered necessary.
+The CC will need to obtain the family's consent before approaching other agencies who may be involved with the family to share or seek further information.
 This should be strictly on a "need to know" basis and the minimal information that you require to proceed with your work.
-It is however, important to inform other agencies that you are working with the family to ensure that support is co-ordinated and not duplicated.

-If there are clear Child Protection concerns apparent from a referral or a first meeting the support worker should discuss the matter with their line manager, or Head teacher for consideration for referral to Social Care Direct in line with local Safeguarding Procedures.
+If there are clear Child Protection concerns apparent from a referral or a first meeting the support worker should discuss the matter with their line manager, Head of Centre or Area Social Worker for consideration for referral to Social Care Direct in line with local Safeguarding Procedures.
 If a referral is to be made to social services the family should be informed but their consent is not required if a child is considered to be at risk of significant harm.

 The referral must indicate clearly what the parents need and want to achieve from attending the Children's Centre and also the referrers expectations (see examples).